luminaxster/CS211-Spring2024-P2/README.md

 ##### void wipeNarrativeLoops()
-This default method clear the lists.
+This public method clear the lists.
 The method resets the narrative environment by clearing the `emulation`, `simulacra`, and `simulation` lists, removing all `SystemWhole` instances from each realm.
 For more details, check the [`List.clear()` API docs](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/List.html#:~:text=void%C2%A0clear,this%20call%20returns.).

 Now, to implement the `NarrativeLoop` class methods, follow these steps closely, the flow, ensuring each part is executed as described:

 ##### Step 1: updateNarrativeLoops(SystemWhole[] emulationContext, SystemWhole[] simulacraContext)

-To implement this final method:
+To implement this final and public method:

 - Begin by iterating over each `SystemWhole` in the `emulationContext` array.
   - For each `SystemWhole`, iterate through the `Machines` it contains.